Jhinger/CanvasUI/README.md

 # CanvasUI
-A high-fidelity redesign of the calendar in the Canvas Mobile App having completed usability inspections, user research questions, black and white scenario-based storyboards, and mockups (usability, usefulness, and desirability).
+A thorough redesign of the calendar in the Canvas Mobile App having completed usability inspections, user research questions, black and white scenario-based storyboards, and mockups (usability, usefulness, and desirability).
 Figma was the primary tool used to create an interactive experience and Balsamiq for mockups and scenario-based storyboards.

 ![Calendar](CanvasCalendar.png)